History of rail transport in the Central African Republic: Zinga–Mongo railway

 The abandoned train shed by the river in Zinga.

 The only railway line ever to be built on the territory of the present-day Central African Republic ran from Zinga, Lobaye to Mongo.
 It was just 7.5 km long, and was in operation from 1930 until about 1960, when it was destroyed in the turmoil of the struggle for independence.
-Following Thomas Kautzor, operation ended in 1962, when the construction of a 2.50 m deep channel to allow year-round navigation was finished after 13 years of work.
+Operation ended in 1962, when the construction of a 2.50 m deep channel to allow year-round navigation was finished after 13 years of work.

 The Zinga–Mongo railway was constructed to narrow gauge.
 Its operator was the Compagnie Générale de transport en Afrique Equatoriale.

 On 11 April 2006, the remnants of the Zinga–Mongo railway were added to the UNESCO World Heritage Tentative List, in the Cultural category.

 Proposed Bangui–Port Lamy railway

 In 1958, during the period of autonomy of the Central African Republic within the French Community (Communauté française), there were plans for a railway from Bangui to Fort Lamy (now N'Djamena) in Chad, a distance of about 870 km.
 In the turmoil of the move towards independence, this project was abandoned.